AdamTovatt/updaemon/README.md

 }
 ```

-**Important:** Use `Updaemon.Contracts.Serialization.ContractsJsonContext` for serializing/deserializing RPC messages to ensure AOT compatibility.
+**Important:** Use `Updaemon.Common.Serialization.CommonJsonContext` for serializing/deserializing RPC messages to ensure AOT compatibility.

 [↑ Back to top](#updaemon)

 ## Architecture Decisions

-### Why a Separate Contracts Project?
+### Why a Separate Common Project?

-The **Updaemon.Contracts** project contains only the shared contract between updaemon and distribution plugins:
+The **Updaemon.Common** project contains only the shared code between updaemon and distribution plugins:
 - `IDistributionService` interface
 - RPC message types (`RpcRequest`, `RpcResponse`)
 - JSON serialization context for AOT compatibility

 **Benefits:**
 - **Clean separation**: Plugin authors only reference what they need, not updaemon's entire codebase
-- **Clear versioning**: The contract can be versioned independently
+- **Clear versioning**: The common library can be versioned independently
 - **Reduced coupling**: Internal updaemon changes don't affect plugin authors
 - **NuGet distribution**: Can be published as a standalone package for easy consumption
-- **Better testing**: Plugins can test against a stable, minimal contract
+- **Better testing**: Plugins can test against a stable, minimal library

 Without this separation, plugin authors would either need to reference the entire Updaemon project (pulling in unnecessary dependencies like command handlers, config managers, etc.) or manually recreate the interface definitions (risking version drift and errors).